DebugBundle

 Or from the billing page in the dashboard — click Manage capacity.

 The prorated charge covers the remainder of the current billing period.
+Paid organizations can hold up to 99 purchased extra capacity units.

 Reducing Capacity